simone-mastrogiovanni/icarogw/README.md

 ## Example and Notebooks

 There is a notebook called `stable_tests.ipynb`, where you will find how to call many commands.
 We also have [this repository](https://git.ligo.org/simone.mastrogiovanni/icarogw_catalog_tests) with additional notebooks, where we are collecting tests for the review.
-There is also a [living presentation](https://docs.google.com/presentation/d/14OgAo1Uj7NvnIGRfVTWMYJ7JDebn9Ns5ex6EIGPlbj4/edit?usp=sharing) where we are collecting some details and commands of the code.
+There is also a Zenodo data distribution where you can download [example tutorials](https://zenodo.org/record/7846415#.ZG0BetJBxQo).